doctorfree/MusicPlayerPlus/markdown/asciimpplus.1.md

 # EXAMPLES
 **asciimpplus**
-: Without options asciimpplus will display an Asciimatics animation featuring MusicPlayerPlus.
+: Without options asciimpplus will display an ASCIImatics animation featuring MusicPlayerPlus.
 These will continue until the 'q' key is pressed.

 **asciimpplus -c 10**
-: Plays the MusicPlayerPlus asciimatics animation 10 times then exits
+: Plays the MusicPlayerPlus ASCIImatics animation 10 times then exits

 **asciimpplus -a /usr/share/doc/musicplayerplus/music/Epic_Dramatic-Yuriy_Bespalov.wav -c 5**
-: Plays the MusicPlayerPlus asciimatics animation 5 times accompanied by audio then exits
+: Plays the MusicPlayerPlus ASCIImatics animation 5 times accompanied by audio then exits

 **asciimpplus -f big**
-: Plays the asciimatics animation using the 'big' FigletText font for the Cycle effect
+: Plays the ASCIImatics animation using the 'big' FigletText font for the Cycle effect

 # AUTHORS
 Written by Ronald Record github@ronrecord.com